aeftimia/aeftimia.github.io/_posts/2020-05-25-stop-imputing-nulls.markdown

 ## Conclusion

 You probably shouldn't be imputing `NULL` inputs of supervised classifiers.
-Definately not for inference at least.
+Definitely not for inference at least.
 Actually the above discussion holds just as well for regression models, which you could argue fit
 $$P(y|X)$$
 for continuous $$y$$ to a delta function
 $$P(y|X)=\delta\left(y-\mathrm{model}(X)\right)$$
 .

 As an afterthought, the above trick could be applied to training, but things would get complicated.
 For every `NULL` value, you'd have to bootstrap `N` new samples (a few hundred, thousand, etc) replacing the `NULL`s with randomly chosen existing values.
-Furthuremore, you'd have to _weigh_ those bootstrapped samples with a factor of `1/N` (assuming all completely nonnull training points are assigned a weight of `1`).
+Furthermore, you'd have to _weigh_ those bootstrapped samples with a factor of `1/N` (assuming all completely nonnull training points are assigned a weight of `1`).

 This actually might not be so bad for algorithms trained via stochastic gradient descent.
 You might just impute the `NULL` values with a single randomly chosen nonnull example and not have to reweigh anything at all!
-Afterall, the whole point of stochastic gradient descent is to get a very rough (yet ideally unbiased) approximation of the gradient, and that's exactly what you're doing!
+After all, the whole point of stochastic gradient descent is to get a very rough (yet ideally unbiased) approximation of the gradient, and that's exactly what you're doing!